 Ed Lewis retired from Iowa State University in 1998 and Howard Shapiro was named to the newly created position of Vice Provost for Undergraduate Programs with oversight for the Honors Program.
 David Holger has since taken over responsibility of oversight as the Associate Provost for Academic Programs.
 The expansion of the student population necessitated an increase in the Honors Program staff.
 In 1990, the Honors Program staff consisted of a Director, a Program Assistant, and one merit employee.
 By 2000, the staff increased to a Director, an Assistant Director, a half-time Graduate Assistant, two part-time Undergraduate Assistants, and two and a half merit employees.

 In Fall 2002, the Honors Program moved into the newly-built Jischke Honors Building overlooking Central Campus.
 This prairie-style building provides a comfortable home for Honors students, faculty, and staff, and includes three classrooms, lounge space, a computer lab, a kitchenette, and staff office space, and will serve the Honors Program well for many years to come.

-Currently the Honors Program staff includes an Administrative Director, a half-time Faculty Director, an Assistant Director, two merit employees, and three part-time Undergraduate Assistants.
+Currently the Honors Program staff includes an Administrative Director, a half-time Faculty Director, two Assistant Directors, two merit employees, a Graduate Assistant and three part-time Undergraduate Assistants.